rhwang201/rhwang201.github.io/about.md

 Computer Science in May 2014.

-I enjoy playing guitar, weightlifting, reading (history, science, fiction), cooking, and making things (like this blog!).
+I enjoy playing guitar, weightlifting, reading (history, science, fiction), cooking, travelling, and making things (like this blog!).

 If you ever want to feel small or feel like the world is a boring place, check out this [website](http://apod.nasa.gov).